seankross/seankross.github.io/_Rmd/2019-01-08-The-Front-Lines-of-Teaching-Data-Science.Rmd

 and conclusions.
 Computational notebooks like R Markdown and Jupyter are often used for weaving together code, data, visualizations, and prose.
-- It is often a challenge for instructors to make the appropriate technology for doing data data science available to students.
+- It is often a challenge for instructors to make the appropriate technology for doing data science available to students.
 We identified three different approaches that instructors used for setting students up with a data science computing environment:
     1. *Desktop*: Each student configures their computing environment on their